Occupational Safety and Health Organization Standard - 65.1

 An Automated External Defibrillator (AED) is a medical device used to treat a victim who suddenly becomes unresponsive, pulseless, and is experiencing sudden cardiac arrest.
 Use of AEDs has been scientifically proven to save lives when combined with cardiopulmonary resuscitation (CPR) and early advanced medical care.
 The AED analyzes the heart rhythm and advises the operator if a shockable rhythm is detected.
 If a shockable rhythm is detected, the AED will charge to the appropriate energy level and deliver a shock.
 According to the American Heart Association, the use of CPR and an AED within the first 3-5 minutes of cardiac arrest, followed by advanced medical care within 8-10 minutes, can result in greater than 50 percent long-term survival rates for witnessed cardiac arrest victims.

-The purpose of this policy is to ensure that all accidents and incidents that result in a workplace injury or illness are thoroughly investigated to identify causal factors, and to ensure that corrective actions are taken to prevent a reoccurrence.
-The procedure is this policy provides guidance to supervisors for completing the investigation and the Supervisor's Report of Accident or Incident.
+The purpose of this Standard is to ensure that all accidents and incidents that result in a workplace injury or illness are thoroughly investigated to identify causal factors, and to ensure that corrective actions are taken to prevent a reoccurrence.
+The procedure is this Standard provides guidance for completing the investigation and the Supervisor's Report of Accident or Incident.